 Can this be avoided?

-There are various methods of producing bioplastics and that is why the compostable plastics vary in their capabilities and properties.
+There are various methods of producing bioplastics.
+That is why the compostable plastics vary in their capabilities and properties.
 Almost all of these make use of renewable and organic components for manufacturing of biodegradable plastics.
-Moreover, the bioplastics market is quite small as of now, so the issues remain with the disposal, as the composting facilities are not everywhere.
+Moreover, the bioplastics market is quite small as of now.
+Therefore, the issues remain with the disposal, as the composting facilities are not everywhere.
 Scientists are trying to find out various methods to make these bioplastics more cost effective as well as eco friendly.

 Bioplastics are required to be separated from the other plastics before they are recycled.
 These plastics, if are not chucked out in a proper way, will contribute more rubbish in the waste streams.
 The inappropriate means of decomposing will entail toxins like methane, carbon dioxide and ozone depleting chemicals to the atmosphere.
 The eco toxicity will also be contributed by carcinogens, acidifications etc., which mostly come from the pesticides and fertilizers used for processing bioplastics.